-- 5. Information was presented at the community outreach meeting including: - a.
-The type(s) of Marijuana Establishment to be located at the proposed address; - b.
+- 7. The applicant presented information at the Community Outreach Meeting, which at a minimum included the following: - a.
+The type(s) of ME or MTC to be located at the proposed address; - b.
 Information adequate to demonstrate that the location will be maintained securely; - c.
-Steps to be taken by the Marijuana Establishment to prevent diversion to minors; - d.
-A plan by the Marijuana Establishment to positively impact the community; and - e.
-Information adequate to demonstrate that the location will not constitute a nuisance as defined by law. - 6.
-Community members were permitted to ask questions and receive answers from representatives of the Marijuana Establishment.
+Steps to be taken by the ME or MTC to prevent diversion to minors; - d.
+A plan by the ME or MTC to positively impact the community; and - e.
+Information adequate to demonstrate that the location will not constitute a nuisance as defined by law. - 8.
+Community members were permitted to ask questions and receive answers from representatives of the ME or MTC.